open-accelerators/mercury/mercury-framework/README.md

 ## Application to Application (a2a) Integration

-The integration between two different service domains is expected to happen using [CloudEvents](https://cloudevents.io/) over [gRPC](https://grpc.io/).
-The client service sends a CloudEvent to the target service and the target service understands the command or query received from the CloudEvent Type.
-The context is extracted from the extension attributes (Service Domain Reference, Control Record, Behaviour Qualifiers, ...) and the service implements the business logic for this Query/Command.
+The integration between two different service domains is expected to happen over [gRPC](https://grpc.io/).
+The client service sends a gRPC command/query directly to the target service and the target service replies with a non-blocking response that can be processed at any point in the time.

+Developers will be provided with a set of services that have to be implemented to contain the business specific logic together with clients to integrate with other Service Domains.

 ## State change notifications